📌 Note: Text Messages are available as add-ons. For more information on adding new features please see the add-ons page in your nation.

 Use text blasts to send nation updates to your supporters.
 Or, use them to coordinate small groups of people.
 For example, if you have a team working at an event, you can send text blasts to the team to give them updates as the day goes on.

-You can set up a text blast from two places:
+You can set up a text blast by selecting "New text blast" from the dropdown menu on your Broadcaster dashboard.

 1. Enter a slug.
 The slug will act as the name of your text.